openhwgroup/cve2/doc/03_reference/instruction_decode_execute.rst

 -------
 Source File: :file:`rtl/cve2_decoder.sv`

-The decoder takes uncompressed instruction data and issues appropriate control signals to the other blocks to execute the instruction.
+The Decoder takes uncompressed instruction data and issues appropriate control signals to the other blocks to execute the instruction.

 Register File
 -------------
-Source Files: :file:`rtl/cve2_register_file_ff.sv` :file:`rtl/cve2_register_file_fpga.sv` :file:`rtl/cve2_register_file_latch.sv`
+Source File: :file:`rtl/cve2_register_file_ff.sv`

 See :ref:`register-file` for more details.